mestabrookuno/8950-aws-scanner/finalreport.md

 ## Project Methodology
 ## Literature Review:
-In order to get a sense of what work had already been done in the S3 bucket space a thorough literature review was started and is in progress.
+In order to get a sense of what work had already been done in the S3 bucket space a thorough literature review was performed.
 The literature review as it pertains to this project is broken up into two pieces:
 1. Gather information on common security best practices, industry standards, and regulatory requirements related to securing S3 buckets
 2. Analyze past security incidents and data breaches involving misconfigured S3 buckets to identify common attack vectors and vulnerabilities